-How does it help you recognize letters and convert them into an electronic document?
-You don’t need to include much advanced computer science in the OCR process, but Gleematic, which allows you to easily convert images into automated data extraction.
+You don’t need to include much-advanced computer science in the OCR process, with Gleematic, you can easily convert images into editable documents such as Excel and words.

-The OCR software looks at the lines in the image and tries to determine whether the black and white dots represent certain letters or numbers.
-Once the points are translated, the Gleematic OCR software saves the result and the text can be copied and pasted into other documents.
-The documents you have collected with Gleematic are searchable and you can copy and paste the texts into any other document.
+The OCR bot scans the lines in the image and tries to determine whether the black and white dots represent certain letters or numbers.
+Once the points are translated, the bot will save the result.

 You can upload a file, scan a receipt and imagine almost anything in between – you can imagine it as a digital version of the original document with all its contents.

 Does OCR work for any language?

 OCR can only recognize the specific language it was set up in, and it only works in that language for a limited time, usually for a few seconds or so.
 Gleematic provides OCR software with not only English language, but also multi-lingual Asian languages such as Chinese, Bahasa Indonesia, Vietnamese, Thai, Japanese, Korean, etc.

 Since each person’s handwriting is unique, it is unusual to find an OCR that can translate handwriting into digital data.
 Gleematic’s software can, however, identify and classify handwritten documents as they are entered.
 It can also interpret continuous texts written by humans, such as letters, numbers, and other forms of handwriting.

 There are many good OCR tools, but the best OCR technology is best supported by the most advanced and powerful tools available on the market today.